codebuster22/wits-staking-contracts/README.md

 ## Overview
 This smart contract enables users to stake their NFTs for a specified duration and earn rewards.
 The contract supports multiple NFT collections and staking durations, with administrative controls for managing the staking ecosystem.

+## Deployments:
+1. Find the contract deployments in `deployments.json`
+2. Indexer is deployed on railway.
+Indexer can be accessed at: https://abs-indexer-testnet-production.up.railway.app/
+3. Find the ABIs in `exports/WitsStaking.json`.
+4. Use viem to fetch erc721abi.

 ## Deployment

 ### Prerequisites